-In late 2019, following the Hibiscus discovery, a decision was taken to commence the third phase of the development in the Dussafu license.
-This phase, known as Ruche phase 1, will consist of four production wells at the Hibiscus field and two wells at the Ruche field, all to be drilled in the Gamba formation from a 12-slot wellhead platform and tied back to the Adolo FPSO via a 20km pipeline.
-Ruche Phase 2 development will target additional discovered resources through up to 7 further production wells, with the objective to maintain the production plateau.
-It is estimated by the operator that the FPSO nameplate capacity of 40,000 bopd will be reached and exceeded once Ruche phase 1 comes fully online.
+Work towards the next phase of development at Dussafu, the Hibiscus and Ruche fields, was resumed during 2020.
+Hibiscus/Ruche Phase 1 will consist of four production wells at the Hibiscus field and two wells at the Ruche field, all to be drilled in the Gamba formation from a 12-slot platform and tied back to the Adolo FPSO via a 20km pipeline.
+Hibiscus/Ruche Phase 2 development will target additional discovered resources through up to 7 further production wells, with the objective to maintain the production plateau.
+It is estimated by the operator that the FPSO nameplate capacity of 40,000 bopd will be reached and exceeded once Hibiscus/Ruche phase 1 comes fully online.
+A revised development plan was implemented in 2020, including use of a jack-up rig in place of a wellhead platform.
+This results in material cost and time savings with an estimated saving of USD 100 million gross in capital compared to the previous concept.
+The Hibiscus/Ruche project now has a break-even of approximately USD 25 per barrel.